David Peralta Player Props: Dodgers vs. Mets

-After hitting .158 with a double and three RBI in his past 10 games, David Peralta and the Los Angeles Dodgers face the New York Mets (who will start Tylor Megill) at 10:10 PM ET on Tuesday.
+David Peralta -- batting .158 with a double and three RBI in his past 10 games -- will be in action for the Los Angeles Dodgers against the New York Mets, with Max Scherzer on the mound, on April 19 at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Mets.

 David Peralta Game Info & Props vs. the Mets